 Before you begin, watch the following IT Glue express video (1:46):

-- Load all the network attached devices in the client environment, including the servers with AD roles, as configuration items.
+- Load the network attached devices in the client environment as configurations.

-- Make sure that you have domain admin access to domain controller.
+- Check that you have domain admin access to the domain controller.

 - Navigate to the organization you are onboarding.